gh0stsrc/nvim/README.md

 - Neovim >= 0.9.4
 - Git >= 2.19.0 (for partial clones support)
-- A patched Nerd Font - To see how to patch fonts, refer to the [references section](#-references)
+- A patched Nerd Font - To see how to patch fonts, refer to the [references section](#-references).

 >[!WARNING]
 > If you do not install a patched Nerd Font, you will see unknown symbols rendered for UI components for a a number of plugins.